Macuyiko/macuyiko.github.io/content/2024/2024_06_wave_function_collapse.md

 This is enough to understand what most resources refer to as the "tiled" mode of WFC.
 For example, say that we have *T* = {mountain, grass, beach, water} and *C* = {(L, water, water), (L, water, beach), (L, beach, water), (L, beach, beach), (L, beach, grass), (L, grass, beach), (L, grass, grass), (L, grass, mountain), (L, mountain, grass), (L, mountain, mountain), ... (repeat for the other offsets)}.
 In other words, we have a simplistic and symmetric set of allowances here where water can be next to water or beach, a beach can be next to water, beach or grass, and so on.

-The tiles themselves are just visualized in a solid color, and running the algorithm then gives up the following result:
+The tiles themselves are just visualized in a solid color, and running the algorithm then gives the following result:

 <div src="/iframes/wfc/index1.html"
 	class="toggle" scrolling="no" frameborder="0" width="620" height="660"></div>